premnagdeo/Facial-Expression-Training/README.md

 > python main.py

-This will start flask and you can view the out at http://127.0.0.1:5000/
+This will start flask and you can view the output at http://127.0.0.1:5000/

 * To switch to live camera feed Facial Expression Detection: